 At the very right, the craggy bulk of Mt Ryokami

 I did this hike on a snowy winter day, so I made another trip on a sunny Spring day to see the view.
 I drove to the top, something I don’t recommend since the road is long and narrow; fortunately, I didn’t meet any other cars going up or down.
-I plan to return a third time and take a different trail up, along a ridge parallel to the down trail described above.
-I would walk down the other side following the Fureai no Michi, and end at the Kanna River in Gunma where it’s possible to catch a bus back to Shinmachi station.
+I returned a third time, once again climbing via the Fureai no Michi, but this time going down the South Ridge trail (南尾根コース).
+This was a more interesting and adventurous way to descend the mountain, the narrow trail following the ridgeline through the forest.
+I ended up on the road same road as on the first hike, but less than half the distance from the bus stop.

 The observation tower which seems to double as a telecommunication antenna